 Just outside the centre though is Hitchin’s most popular attraction, one that draws in day tripping tourists from all over the world.
 That attraction is Hitchin Lavender.

-In this post, we’ll tell the story of our most recent pre-lockdown visit to Hitchin Lavender, before then going on to tell you how you can visit yourself.
-We start though with information from our most recent visit in 2020.
+In this post, we’ll tell the story of our most recent pre-pandemic visit to Hitchin Lavender, before then going on to tell you how you can visit yourself.
+We also have details on our visit during the pandemic in 2020.

 Enjoying the sights & smells at Hitchin Lavender